itsmehere/CS50AI/LectureNotes/Week6_Language.md

 **Examples:**

-"<span style="color: #1a73e8;">When **Facebook** was founded in **2004**</span>, it began with a seemingly innocous mission: to connect friends.
+"<span style="color: #1a73e8;">When **Facebook** was founded in **2004**</span>, it began with a seemingly innocuous mission: to connect friends.
 Some seven years and 800 million users later, the social network has taken over most aspects of our personal and professional lives, and is fast becoming the dominant communication platform of the future."
 -Harvard Business Review, 2011

-"Remember, back <span style="color: #1a73e8;">when **Amazon** was founded in **1994**</span>, most people tought his idea to sell books over this thing called the internet was crazy.
+"Remember, back <span style="color: #1a73e8;">when **Amazon** was founded in **1994**</span>, most people thought his idea to sell books over this thing called the internet was crazy.
 A lot of people had never even hard of the internet."
 -Business Insider, 2018

 ### Concept: